7 Best Health Benefits of Seafood - Nordic Catch

 How can we ensure our seafood choices are sustainable?

-Look for certifications like the Marine Stewardship Council (MSC) and Aquaculture Stewardship Council (ASC), which indicate the seafood has been sourced eco-friendly and sustainable.
+Look for certifications like the Marine Stewardship Council (MSC) and Aquaculture Stewardship Council (ASC), which indicate the seafood has been sourced using eco-friendly means and is sustainable.

 Store your seafood correctly to prevent cross-contamination.
 Cook the seafood at the right temperature to kill pathogens and enjoy its full health benefits.